Mission Statement and Information

 My special thanks to Wes Hayward, W7ZOI for his generous support and elmering over many years.

-EMRFD is the cherished reference book of this web site
+EMRFD is the main reference of my site

 All circuits excluding junk box page content are built and tested.
 Schematics are drafted as carefully as possible.
 Please accept that bench and/or drafting errors may occur.
 No liability arising from the application, use, or misuse of these projects that results in direct or indirect damage or loss is assumed.